oracle/odpi/test/README.md

-This directory contains tests for ODPI-C. All of the test executables are built using the supplied Makefile.
+This directory contains tests for ODPI-C. All of the test executables are built using the supplied Makefile (Makefile.win32 for use with nmake on Windows).
 The test executables will be placed in the subdirectory "build".

 See the top level [README](../README.md) for the platforms and compilers that have been tested and are known to work.